Page Reviewed / Updated - Mar. 2019

 The COPE Program's eligibility requirements are somewhat complicated.
 The more straightforward rules are related to age and residency.
 Applicants must be at least 65 years of age and a legal Nevada resident.

 Functionally, applicants must be assessed by a medical professional and found to be in need of the level of care typically provided in a nursing home.
-More directly this means, they may be unable to bathe, use a toilet, feed themselves, or perform other activities of daily living without assistance.
+More directly this means that they may be unable to bathe, use a toilet, feed themselves, or perform other activities of daily living without assistance.

 The COPE Program is categorized as a "nursing home diversion program".
 That is to say it is intended to divert individuals from being placed in nursing homes.
 This is achieved by providing services to individuals in their homes with the intention of helping them to remain living there.
 Support services can be provided to help their caregivers as well.
 Each applicant is approved for a specific suite of services which can include any or all of the following.